 We inadvertently kill off the good microbes in our body with antibiotics.
 Since antibiotics are necessary for killing the bad microbes that cause some diseases, they are important for helping to keep people healthy.
 However, the side effect to taking antibiotics is the elimination of the good bacteria (microbes) within our body along with the bad ones.

-He says that antibiotics are important for fighting disease and should always be taken according to physician recommendations.
+Huffnagle says that antibiotics are important for fighting disease and should always be taken according to physician recommendations.

-Huffnagle's research focuses on one of the greatest unknown questions about probiotics: How do they work?
+His research focuses on one of the greatest unknown questions about probiotics: How do they work?

 "We are examining how microbes in the gut communicate with the immune system.
 Many diseases have an immunologic basis, so we want to understand the good communication that goes on between the microbes and the immune system," he says.